neogeno/shango-lightning-wallet/README.md

 The next time you come back you get a fresh new node and start from a clean slate.
 You never have to use the same node twice.
 This I believe offers a high level of privacy and security for people who need it.

 #### 7.
 #### I am still dubious.
 This is a scam to get my testnet coins and publicly available email address.
 Everybody is out to get me!
-I have abandonment issues!

 I can't make everyone happy.
 That is impossible.
 Instead, I shall quote this verse of our sacred scripture: